DerekRoy/CMPT414FinalAssignment/README.md

 - numpy
 - sklearn
 - scipy
+- Pillow
+- kivy

-Running the command: `pip3 install numpy sklearn scipy` or `pip install numpy sklearn scipy` (depending on how your system is configured) will install the libraries.
+Running the command: `pip3 install numpy sklearn scipy Pillow kivy` or `pip install numpy sklearn scipy Pillow kivy` (depending on how your system is configured) will install the libraries.